Key Takeaways

 In SRO cases, several theories of municipal liability are common:

 Failure to train.
-If the police department fails to provide SROs with specialized training on interacting with children — de-escalation techniques for minors, trauma-informed approaches, recognition of disability-related behaviors, age-appropriate force thresholds — the municipality may be deliberately indifferent to the foreseeable risk that untrained officers will use excessive force on students.
+If the police department fails to provide school resource officers with specialized training on interacting with children — de-escalation techniques for minors, trauma-informed approaches, recognition of disability-related behaviors, age-appropriate force thresholds — the municipality may be deliberately indifferent to the foreseeable risk that untrained officers will use excessive force on students.

-Inadequate MOU provisions.
-The memorandum of understanding between the school district and the police department defines the SRO's role, authority, and limitations.
-When an MOU fails to establish use-of-force guidelines specific to the school environment, fails to require de-escalation before physical intervention, or grants the SRO unchecked authority to treat school discipline as law enforcement — the MOU itself can be the "policy" that caused the violation.
+Inadequate agreement provisions.
+The memorandum of understanding between the school district and the police department defines the officer's role, authority, and limitations.
+When the agreement fails to establish use-of-force guidelines specific to the school environment, fails to require de-escalation before physical intervention, or grants unchecked authority to treat ordinary school discipline as law enforcement, the agreement itself may become part of the policy evidence.

 Pattern of prior incidents.
 If the SRO or the SRO program has a history of complaints, prior uses of force on students, or disciplinary actions that the department or school district knew about and failed to address, that pattern can establish the "custom or practice" element of a Monell claim.